 When dividing marital assets, Courts (and therefore lawyers when negotiating with opposing counsel or advising their clients) typically begin their analysis with the presumption that marriage is an economic partnership and the marital property should be divided 50/50.
 There are many cases, however, where the marital assets will not, or cannot, be divided 50/50, and where the parties and counsel must be more creative in reaching agreement as to how to divide those assets.

 Again, this section provides only general information.
 Each case turns on its own facts.
-Feel free to use the sidebar to email me regarding your specific question.
+If you have a specific question about asset division, feel free to email me directly .